 In addition, listed companies and investment houses that are part of a conglomerate or group of companies are required by the SEC to file with their audited financial statements a map showing the relationships between and among the company and its ultimate parent company, middle parent, subsidiaries or co-subsidiaries, and associates.
+Public interest entities with transactions, either individually or in aggregate over a 12-month period with the same related party, amounting to 10% or more of the total assets based on the latest audited consolidated financial statements that were entered into with related parties are considered material, are subject to disclosure requirements of the SEC.

-Further, the SEC requires issuers of securities to the public, listed companies, and public companies as defined under SRC to disclose in notes to consolidated financial statements (or in a separate schedule) information for the current reporting period on receivables/payables with related parties that are eliminated during consolidation.
+Further, the SEC requires issuers of securities to the public, listed companies, and public companies as defined under SRC to disclose in notes to consolidated financial statements

+(or in a separate schedule) information for the current reporting period on receivables/payables with related parties that are eliminated during consolidation.